-As a matter of principle, in the CCZ in the adjoining State, a South African officer has the same powers as they would have working within South Africa under the border control laws, subject to any exceptions defined in the enabling legal instruments.
-The powers of an officer working in the adjoining or host State are only restricted by the action of handing over control.
-Once a control has been handed over to an officer of the receiving country, the officer of the exit country can no longer exercise that power, except with the express permission of the officer of the State to whom control has been handed.
-Exit formalities should therefore be completed before entry formalities may start.
-Jurisdiction moves from the country of exit to the country of entry once exit formalities have been completed.
+As a matter of principle, at the CCZ within the adjoining state, a South African officer has the same powers as they would have working within South Africa under the border control laws, subject to any exceptions defined in the enabling legal instruments.
+The powers of an officer working in the adjoining or host state are only restricted by the action of handing over control.
+Once control has been handed over to an officer of the receiving state, the officer of the exit state can no longer exercise that power, except with the express permission of the officer of the receiving state.
+Exit formalities should therefore be completed before entry formalities begin.
+Jurisdiction moves from the state of exit to the state of entry once exit formalities have been completed.

-6.3.2 Extraterritorial application of criminal laws
+6.4.2 Extraterritorial application of criminal laws

 It is an established principle in international law that a crime can only be prosecuted and tried in the territory where it took place.
-For such a jurisdiction to be extended to another State, international or regional measures including agreements, and institutions like courts and parliaments (legislative jurisdiction) must be established.
-This is the case in the EAC region where a regional legislation, court and Parliament are in place to deal with the extraterritorial criminal jurisdiction.
+For such a jurisdiction to be extended to another state, international or regional measures, including agreements, and institutions like courts and parliaments (legislative jurisdiction) must be established.
+This is the case in the EAC where a regional legislation, court and Parliament are in place to deal with extraterritorial criminal jurisdiction.
 Given the absence of such regional measures in SADC, the bilateral OSBP agreement must specify how such cases will be prosecuted and tried, including escalation and conflict resolution procedures.